- The purpose of the Race Committee (RC) is to conduct sailing races in accordance

 RC feels the start is unfair or should be re-sailed, then

-the RC shall immediately hoist the blue and yellow "general recall" flag,
+the RC shall immediately hoist the blue and yellow "general recall" flag (dropping the "X" flag if it was initially hoisted),

-accompanied by 2 horn blasts using the white horn switch on the timer control box.
+accompanied by a total of 2 horn blasts using the white horn switch on the timer control box.
+(If an initial horn was given for the "X" flag, then add 1 additional horn for a total of two horns.)

 The RC may initially hoist the "X" flag for individual OCS boats, and subsequently follow with the